 ILI's AID programs include the following:

 Micro-Turbine Technology, Macedonia program for four managers involved in evaluating, buying and maintaining micro-turbines, to be used in areas in Macedonia that are off the grid.
 Custodial Banking Operation, Bulgariaprogram for eight pension fund executives from various sectors of the Bulgarian pension industry.
+Click the link at the bottom of this page to read an article based on this program.
 Information Technology (IT) Banking Supervision, Croatiaprogram for five IT examiners from the Croatian National Bank.
 Managing Software Development, Bulgaria program for three software executives from private firms in Bulgaria.

 Business Leadership Forum: USA Programs delivered in conjunction with U.S. and European government, civic and educational institutions From 1991-2007, the International Leadership Institute delivered Business Leadership Forum: USA programs, typically conducted in partnership with civic, government and educational organizations.
 For example, from 1993 to1996, the Institute partnered with the Czech Ministry of Industry and Trade, Olomouc Training Center, the University of North Florida, and the Jacksonville Chamber of Commerce to deliver executive education programs for major industrial enterprises in Czechoslovakia (now the Czech Republic and Slovakia).